 Jefferson City, Missouri, has soil that is made up of mostly clay.
-This type of soil, also referred to as expansive soils, will heave when it gets wet and shrink when it is dry.
-The summers in Jefferson City can get really dry and the winter, spring, and fall can be extremely wet.
+This type of soil also referred to as expansive soils, will heave when it gets wet and shrink when it is dry.
+The summers in Jefferson City can get dry and the winter, spring, and fall can be extremely wet.
 Because of this, the soil beneath your home’s foundation continuously shifts and moves.
 Because your foundation is sitting on top of this constant shifting soil, it will also start to shift and move.
 This movement of your foundation can cause severe damage to your home and make it unsafe.

 Both piers are driven deep into the ground until they reach stable soil, then the entire weight of the structure is lifted onto the piers, lifting and stabilizing the structure.
 This will keep it structurally sound for years to come.

-Not only does a wet basement cause damage to personal items, it can cause mold and mildew which is a health hazard for you and your family.
+Not only does a wet basement cause damage to personal items, but it can also cause mold and mildew which is a health hazard for you and your family.
 A wet basement also causes structural damage to your home.

-We offer both interior and exterior waterproofing along with the most energy efficient sump pump systems, and crawlspace encapsulation services available in the industry.
+We offer both interior and exterior waterproofing along with the most energy-efficient sump pump systems, and crawlspace encapsulation services available in the industry.